Ashburn, Virginia

-Ashburn is a census-designated place (CDP) in Loudoun County, Virginia, United States.
-At the 2010 United States Census, its population was 43,511, up from 3,393 twenty years earlier.
+Ashburn is an unincorporated settlement and census-designated place (CDP) in Loudoun County, Virginia, United States.
+At the 2020 United States census, its population was 46,349, up from 3,393 in 1990.
 It is 30 mi northwest of Washington, D.C., and part of the Washington metropolitan area.

-Ashburn is a major hub for Internet traffic, due to its many data centers.
-Andrew Blum characterized it as the "bullseye of America's Internet".
+Ashburn is a major hub for Internet traffic due to its many data centers.

+Etymology

+The name Ashburn is believed to have originated from "Ashburn Farm," a 1,236-acre estate originally owned by John Janney, a prominent 19th-century Quaker lawyer and politician who served as president of Virginia's Secession Convention in 1861.
+The property was later purchased by George Lee III in the 1870s, who is thought to have named it "Ashburn" either for the ash trees that dotted the landscape or possibly as a reference to the ash-colored soil or barn fires that had previously occurred in the area.